aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 The UPSERT makes registration idempotent, so `EVERY_BOOT` execution is safe and re-asserts the record after a reboot.
 Setting the search domain is what lets a bare short name (`compute-2`) resolve, not just the fully qualified `compute-2.<zone>`.
-The script picks the durable method for the AMI's resolver: a `systemd-resolved` drop-in on the Ubuntu 24 PCS-ready DLAMI and the AL2023 x86 sample AMI, `nmcli ipv4.dns-search` on NetworkManager systems such as RHEL or Rocky 9, and a plain `/etc/resolv.conf` edit as a last resort.
+The script picks the method that matches the AMI's resolver: `resolvectl domain` on the link carrying the VPC resolver for `systemd-resolved` systems (the Ubuntu 24 PCS-ready DLAMI and the AL2023 x86 sample AMI), `nmcli ipv4.dns-search` on NetworkManager systems such as RHEL or Rocky 9, and a plain `/etc/resolv.conf` edit as a last resort.
+The `systemd-resolved` setting is applied per link rather than globally, and is re-applied on every boot; see *Troubleshooting* for why the global form does not work.

 **On a schedule, the reconcile Lambda cleans up.** A node cannot delete its own record:
 PCS lifecycle actions run only at boot, and the instance is terminated out from under any